Gleydson Carvalho: Career

+Carvalho began his career as a radio DJ in 1999, when he became the host of a local community channel.
+From 2002 to 2011, Carvalho was employmed by Sistema Jangadeiro.
+He was a creative director and news announcer for Acaraú FM Radio and presented the daily news on Progresso AM Radio.

-Gleydson Carvalho was born in Brazil on 25 April, 1982.
-During his career as a radio DJ, Carvalho came into prominence for frequently speaking out against political corruption during airtime.
+Carvalho came into prominence for frequently speaking out against political corruption during airtime.
 Carvalho was well known for his long-standing campaign against government corruption.
-Gleydson worked in Camocim, Ceará, Brazil.
+Gleydson worked in Russas, Caririaçu, and Camocim.